syntithenai/hermod/README.md

 ### Audio Buffers

-Microphone audio passes through

-- pyaudio

-- python audio service OR web audio client (hotword detection via direct audio access on client)
-    - short buffer that is sent when the service detects that a user has started speaking

-- mqtt server

-- hotword server
-    - captures audio into a buffer on one coroutine and reads the buffer as fast as possible in another coroutine.

-- asr server DS
-    - captures audio into a buffer on one coroutine
-    - another coroutine reads the buffer, checking for speech ....

-OR
-- asr server IBM

-OR
-- asr server GOOGLE
+Both local and web AudioServices buffer captured audio.

+To minimise network traffic, voice detection algorithms are used to enable and disable streaming of audio packets.

+When voice detection hears speech, the buffered audio is sent before starting to stream packets.

+When voice detection hears no speech for a short period, audio streaming is paused.

 ### Media Streaming

-The media server can play and record audio on a device and send or receive it from the MQTT bus.
+The media service can play and record audio on a device and send or receive it from the MQTT bus.

 The ASR and Hotword services listen for audio via the MQTT bus.
 The TTS service sends audio file of generated speech to the MQTT bus.